Burcu Dolunay

-Burcu Dolunay ([ˈbuɾdʒu ˈdolunaj]; born 17 February 1984 in Izmir, Turkey) is a Turkish female swimmer competing in the freestyle events.
+Burcu Dolunay ([ˈbuɾdʒu ˈdolunaj]; born 17 February 1984) is a Turkish female swimmer competing in the freestyle events.
 The 1.74 m tall sportswoman at 63 kg is a member of Galatasaray Swimming team since 2006.
 She studied at Istanbul University.
 Dolunay is holder of several national records in freestyle.

 She qualified to participate in the 50 m freestyle and 100 m freestyle events at the 2012 Summer Olympics.
 At the 2013 Mediterranean Games held in Mersin, Turkey, she won two bronze medals in the 50 m freestyle and 4 × 100 m freestyle relay events.

+Life

+Dolunay was born 17 February 1984 in İzmir, Turkey.